GaelS/flowfield/README.md

 ### Tests purposes

-Just tryin' to get a 100% coverage...
+Just trying to get a 100% coverage...

 ## Roadmap
   - Code refactoring to remove duplications